TiendaNube/api-docs/resources/transaction.md

 * `authorization`: The credit card transaction has been authorized.
 * `capture`: The credit card transaction has been captured.
-* `expiration`: The boleto or ticket transaction has expired.
+* `expiration`: The transaction has expired.
 * `in_fraud_analysis`: The credit card transaction is being reviewed by the payment provider (no merchant action is required).
 * `refund`: The sale has been fully refunded.
-* `needs_merchant_review`: The transaction has to be approved or rejected by the merchant.
+* `needs_merchant_review`: The credit card transaction has to be approved or rejected by the merchant.
 * `sale`: Represents an authorization along with capture for credit card transactions, or a sale event for all other payment method types.
 * `void`: The credit card transaction has been voided.